 Almost all the functions of a cell are carried out by proteins.
 Enzymes, needed for any biochemical reaction to take place in a cell, are proteins in nature.
 Other functional molecules such as ion channels, transport molecules, hormones, contractile molecules, etc. all are made up of proteins.

-Structural proteins are fibrous in nature while most of the functional proteins have globular structure.
+Structural proteins are fibrous in nature while most of the functional proteins have globular structures.

-As the name indicates, globular proteins have structure that resembles a ball or a globe.
+As the name indicates, globular proteins have a structure that resembles a ball or a globe.
 Various amino acid chains are folded to form a globular structure.
-Hemoglobin and Myoglobin are the two most important globular proteins found in the human body.
+Haemoglobin and Myoglobin are the two most important globular proteins found in the human body.